PlumpMath/DesignPatternsUsingImmutableClasses/README.md

 Code in this repository is strictly experimental!

-In addition to standard patterns (Builder, CoR, Composite, Memento, State, Strategy) there is also a "Handler Engine" implementation.
-It's more like a Rules Engine pattern proposed by Martin Fowler.
+In addition to standard patterns (Builder, CoR, Composite, Memento, State, Strategy) there is also a "Simplified CoR" implementation.
+It uses Any linq operator.
+It is not full CoR pattern, but still can be useful.